General Fellowship FAQ's

 Q: What is the selection process?

 A: After receipt of the application, the management team will contact the primary institutional contact to schedule a face-to-face site visit with all participating institutions.
-These calls and meetings for 2014-15 were held between December 15, 2013 - January 24, 2014.
-Host communities were notified of their official selection by the beginning of February 2014.
+These calls and meetings will be held in February 2018.
+Host communities will be notified of their official selection by the beginning of March 15, 2018.
 Selection of community hosts was determined by the Management Team, with advisement from the Resource Team.

 Q: What are the criteria for selection of host communities?